Towards a more algebraic footing for quantum field theory

+Since both $\sfF$ and $\fFT_a$ agree on a basis of the space of square integrable functions then the result follows by linearity of the transforms. \end{proof}

-\subsection{Proof of the Theorem~\ref{D:fFTa}}
+\subsection{Proof of the Theorem~\ref{thm:fFTa}}

-~ To prove that $\fFT_a$ defined in Theorem~\ref{D:fFTa} is indeed the formal Fourier transform, it is necessary to show that it has the properties listed in Properties~\ref{PRPTY:Fourier}.
+~ To prove that $\fFT_a$ from Definition~\ref{D:fFTa} is indeed the formal Fourier transform, it is necessary to show that it has the properties listed in Properties~\ref{PRPTY:Fourier}.
 In the algebraic case, there is an additional property that it acts between formal power series (or Laurent series) rings.
 These four properties are proved in the following four lemmas.